 What good is an awesome website if the right people never see it?
-An increasing number of our schools are making sure they never have to answer that question by putting time and budget into digital ads in various media like search, social, and display.
+An increasing number of our schools are making sure they never have to answer that question by investing their time and school marketing budget into digital ads in various media like search, social, and display ads.

 1. Social is Easy, but Search is Smarter